 In the heart of the Errera Channel lies Cuverville Island, home to an active population of Gentoo penguins.
 Mid-season, you’ll see them nesting on rocky outcroppings and waddling back and forth to the sea, to clean up.

-Twilight falls at the entrance to the Lemaire Channel, one of the most picturesque areas to photograph on Antarctic expedition.
+Twilight falls at the entrance to the Lemaire Channel, one of the most picturesque areas to photograph on an Antarctic expedition.

-Cruising the spectacular Lemaire Channel between mainland and the Booth Island (off the Graham Coast) is an exceptional privilege; thick sea ice often prevents its passage.
+Cruising the spectacular Lemaire Channel between the mainland and the Booth Island (off the Graham Coast) is an exceptional privilege; thick sea ice often prevents its passage.
 At its south end lies Pleneau Island, in an area known as Iceberg Alley for its phenomenal iceberg displays.